 - Help For The Bereaved – The Healing Journey – Booklet Nr.
 5 might be of help as well.
 Learn about the common expressions of grief, the healing process, and when to get help.
 The set of five booklets was developed by the Center on Aging at the University of Hawai‘i at Manoa.

-- Please see the calendar for workshops or current (virtual) events
+- Please see the webinar for workshops or current (virtual) events

 - Please check our webpage Palliative Care Resources for Hawai‘i compiled by Kōkua Mau for additional resources the might be helpful

 Note: These links are being provided as a convenience and for informational purposes only; they do not constitute an endorsement or an approval by the Kōkua Mau of any of the products, services or opinions of the corporation, organization or individual.
 Kōkua Mau bears no responsibility for the accuracy, legality or content of the external site or for that of subsequent links.
 Contact the external site for answers to questions regarding its content.